Classical Statistical simulation of Quantum Field Theory: complex scalar, fermion, and gauge field

 The $c^a(x)$ and $\bar{c}^a(x)$ fields take

-where the summantion is not taken over the index $a$, but is taken over the index $b$, $D_c^{ab}(x-y)$ is the Feynman propagator, $J^a(x)$ is a complex Gaussian distribution and $\theta^a(x)$ and $\bar{\theta}^a(x)$ are real Grassmann numbers.
+where the summation is not taken over the index $a$, but is taken over the index $b$, $D_c^{ab}(x-y)$ is the Feynman propagator, $J^a(x)$ is a complex Gaussian distribution and $\theta^a(x)$ and $\bar{\theta}^a(x)$ are real Grassmann numbers.
 We obtain

+We thus have recovered the Feynman propagators for complex scalar field, Dirac fermion, and gauge fields using Gaussian distributions.